I refuse to keep feeling this way

 Here are two recent clues I’ll share:

 Clue #2 — I’ve started doing yoga.
 As in, I’ve done yoga four days out of the last five, having maybe done it four times in my whole life before that.
-It's the kind of suggestion I'd usually roll my eyes at ('that's not going to make a dent in what I'm dealing with') but van der Kolk cites good evidence that yoga can help frightened people more feel more at home in their bodies.
+It's the kind of suggestion I'd usually roll my eyes at ('that's not going to make a dent in what I'm dealing with') apparently there’s pretty good evidence that yoga can help frightened people feel more at home in their bodies.
 I’ve started small - just doing the most basic guided yoga on Youtube.
 Specifically, a video from Yoga With Adriene.

 “Find what feels good.”